strapi/documentation/docusaurus/docs/dev-docs/backend-customization/tutorial.md

 By default, controllers files in Strapi includes basic boilerplate code that use the `createCoreController` factory function.
 This exposes basic methods to create, retrieve, update, and delete content when reaching the requested endpoint.

-Let's customize the default controller for the Review content-type of the FoodAdvisor project so that, upon a `POST` request, it calls previously created services.
+Let's customize the default controller for the Review collection type of [FoodAdvisor](https://github.com/strapi/foodadvisor) so that, upon a `POST` request, it calls previously created services.

 Our goal is to:
 - extend the existing controller for the Review collection type,